-By now, you’ve probably heard someone mention CBD, especially if you live with a chronic condition like pain or anxiety.
+By now, you’ve probably heard someone mention CBD.
 But what is this revolutionary substance?
 Does it work?
 Is it illegal?
 Is it time for you to give it a try?
 Answers to all these questions and more await.

 With CBD growing exponentially over the last couple of years, there’s no question that it’s the wellness product of the moment.
 In some parts of the country where CBD is legal, it might feel as if it became an overnight sensation.
 From places like coffee shops, to spas, or just regular dispensaries you can really get your hands on it anywhere in many different forms.

 Although CBD is advertised in many places, a lot of people are left confused on what CBD actually does for them.
 Below are some answers to the burning questions about CBD.

 CBD is a cannabinoid and one of over 400 chemical compounds present in the Cannabis sativa plant.
 These cannabinoids are similar in structure to the body’s own cannabinoid system, called the endocannabinoid system.

 The endocannabinoid system in the body is responsible for regulating sleep, appetite, anxiety and pain.
 CBD binds to part of the body’s endocannabinoid receptors to boost the body’s production of its own cannabinoids.